Related articles

 end

-This is a big piece that would deserve a blog post on its own.
-Without going too much into details, let’s remember that Rails is made of many hooks.
-Some of them are related to initialization.
-During #run_initializers will be run among other hooks:
+It's a big piece that deserves a blog post all by itself.
+Without going into too much detail, let's remember that Rails is made up of a lot of hooks.
+Some of these are related to initialization.
+During #run_initializers will be executed among other hooks:

 Closing note

-The source code of Rails::Application gives us a quick reminder of how the boot process goes:
+The source code of Rails: :Application Give us a quick reminder of how the startup process went:

 2) require railties and engines

-7) Run Railtie#initializer defined by railties, engines and application.
-One by one, each engine sets up its load paths, routes and runs its config/initializers/* files.
+7) Run Railtie #initializer defined by railties, engines, and application.
+One by one, each engine configures its load paths, routes, and executes its config/initializers/* files.

-8) Custom Railtie#initializers added by railties, engines and applications are executed
+8) Custom Railtie# initializers added by railroads, engines, and applications are executed.

-9) Build the middleware stack and run to_prepare callbacks
+9) Building the middleware stack and running to_prepare callbacks.

-• Initialize a new Rails::Server (subclass of Rack::Server)
+• Initializing a new Rails: :Server (subclass of Rack: :Server)

-• Require all Rails components (ActiveRecord, ActionPack, etc.)
+• Requires all Rails components (ActiveRecord, ActionPack, etc.)

-• Define an Application that is a subclass of Rails::Application
+• Define a enforcement Which is a subclass of Rails: :Application.

-• Change directory to the root of your Rails application
+• Change the directory at the root of your Rails application.

-• Run Rails hooks in an orderly manner (load configuration, run initializers, etc.)
+• Execute Rails hooks in an orderly manner (load configuration, run initializers, etc.)

 • Your server is now waiting for requests!

-We love Rails for all the magic it does for us but it’s better to understand how the magic works.
+We love Rails for all the magic it does for us, but it's best to understand how that magic works.